dhavalkgit/DevOpsProject/README.md

-To run this porject tyoe in browser https://localhost:9000
+To run this porject type in browser https://localhost:9000